 Corporate governance is a critical component of any company’s success (no matter the size or stage of your business), ensuring that the organization is run in an ethical and transparent manner for the benefit of all stakeholders.
 It is the system of rules, practices, and processes by which a company is directed and controlled.
 It provides the framework within which strategic decisions are made and implemented, to ensure that they are in the best interests of the company and other stakeholders, such as shareholders, management, customers, suppliers, financiers, government, and the community.
 A well-governed company is more likely to be successful in the long term, as it is better equipped to respond to the challenges and opportunities presented by the business environment.

+The primary role of corporate governance is to ensure that a company is run in an ethical and transparent manner, for the benefit of all stakeholders.
 Governance protects your company from unethical decisions by holding employees accountable to certain standards and ensures that all business operations are conducted within the law.
 Effective governance enables companies to respond quickly and effectively to changes in their environment, both external and internal.

-There are many different types of governance procedures that you can implement into your business.
+There are many different types of governance procedures that you can implement in your business.
 These vary significantly in terms of their impact and associated cost.
 Some examples include implementing a business control framework, developing a code of ethics, appointing non-executive directors, achieving widely recognized industry standards such as ISO 27001, creating risk registers and business continuity planning.